racket/racket/build.md

-If you find yourself changing a file that is in a `"share/pkgs"` subdirectory (either installed as part of a Racket release or as a product of an in-place build), then that file is not part of the main Racket Git repository.
+If you find yourself changing a file that is in a `"share/pkgs"` subdirectory (either installed as part of a Racket release or as a product of an in-place build), then that file is probably not part of the main Racket Git repository.
 It almost certainly has its own Git repository somewhere else, possibly within [https://github.com/racket](https://github.com/racket), but possibly in another user’s space.
 The name of the directory in `"share/pkgs"` is almost certainly the package name.

-To start working on a package <_pkg-name_> from a Racket release or snapshot, you first need to adjust the package installation to use the source specified by the main package catalog

-  `raco pkg update --no-setup --catalog https://pkgs.racket-lang.org
-<pkg-name>`

-and then in the directory you’d like to hold the package’s source
+To start working on a package <_pkg-name_>, in the directory you’d like to hold the package’s source, use

   `raco pkg update --clone <pkg-name>`

-will clone the package’s source Git repository into `"<pkg-name>"` within the current directory.

-Alternatively, if you already have an in-place build of the main Racket repository, you can start working on a package <_pkg-name_>, by going to the root directory of your Racket repository checkout and running
+> For Racket version 8.14 and earlier as a release or snapshot, before
+> using `--clone`, you first need to adjust the package installation to
+> use the source specified by the main package catalog:

-  `raco pkg update --clone extra-pkgs/<pkg-name>`
+>   `raco pkg update --no-setup --catalog https://pkgs.racket-lang.org
+> <pkg-name>`

-That will create `"extra-pkgs/<pkg-name>"` as a clone of the package’s source Git repository, it will replace the current installation of the package in your Racket build to point at that directory, and then it will rebuild (essentially by using `raco setup`) with the new location of the package installation.
-Now you can edit in `"extra-pkgs/<pkg-name>"`, and your changes will be live.
+That command will clone the package’s source Git repository into `"<pkg-name>"` within the current directory and checkout the appropriate commit.
+Then, it will replace the current installation of the package in your Racket build to point at that directory, and then it will rebuild (essentially by using `raco setup`) with the new location of the package installation.
+Now you can edit in `"<pkg-name>"`, and your changes will be live.

 Some information that might improve your experience: